 If you believe alcohol or other substances are a problem in your student's chapter, please contact the Office of Fraternity and Sorority Life at (775) 682-6846.

 What about hazing?

 When your child joins a fraternity or sorority, they will participate in a new member education period that usually lasts anywhere from 6-12 weeks.
 Throughout this time, they attend weekly meetings and learn about the history and values of the organization and the University.

 Hazing is contrary to the missions and values of fraternities and sororities and a violation of University of Nevada, Reno policy.
 The State of Nevada, University of Nevada, Reno, and all inter/national fraternities and sororities have policies against hazing.
 See the University of Nevada, Reno's policy against hazing.

 Additionally, the University of Nevada, Reno Office of Student Conduct publishes the conduct history of the fraternities and sororities for the past 7 years.
-Follow this link to the see the conduct history of all chapters.

 If you are concerned that hazing may be occurring or you believe that your child is being hazed, please report it.
 To report an allegation of hazing, please contact the Office of Fraternity and Sorority Life at (775) 682-6846 or the Office of Student Conduct at (775) 784-4388.